brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 8 bht.md

 2. "Darkness is the name here given to the whole nature of man before regeneration; for, where the brightness of God does not shine, there is nothing but fearful darkness."
 3. "Observe here, we are said to be light in the Lord, because, while we are out of Christ, all is under the dominion of Satan, whom we know to be the Prince of darkness."

+### Philip Schaff:
+1. "TO become partakers with those who indulge in these sins would be a relapse."
+2. "But now are ye light in the Lord.
+More than 'enlightened;' they have themselves become 'light'... in fellowship with the Lord."
+3. "Walk as children of light; let your conduct correspond with what you, by grace, have become."

 ### Archibald T. Robertson:
 1. But now light  (νυν δε φως).
 Jesus called his disciples the light of the world (Matthew 5:14).